Ammenadop/Chartie/README.md

 ## Issues you might be facing:

-use node version 14 or 19 if any problem arises due to node version
+use node version 14 or 19 if any problem arises due to node version for frontend .
+For server 19 is recommended.